 Cataract Canyon has many faces during the season.
-Spring is the high-water season (April – June), when experienced whitewater enthusiasts and adventure seekers can experience huge waves and rapids that rival those in the Grand Canyon.
-At its peak flows, this is some of the biggest navigable whitewater flows in North America.
+The high-water Spring season (April – June), provides whitewater enthusiasts and adventure seekers huge waves and rapids that rival those in the Grand Canyon.
+At peak flows, this is some of the biggest navigable whitewater flows in North America.
 Later in the season, from July through October, as the water levels drop, this becomes a more moderate run with less intimidating rapids, suitable for all ages and levels of experience.
 These summer months still offer a thrilling ride, but at a more leisurely pace.

 We’ve been connecting our clients to water adventures around the world since 1987.
 We partner with select outfitters who share our values and are pros at creating exceptional experiences.
 There is no fee for our service; we earn our commission from the outfitters we represent, and the cost of your expedition is the same as booking direct.

 What to Expect

 Depending on outfitter and trip selected, Cataract Canyon rafting trips initially meet in either: Moab or Green River, Utah.
 Transportation to the put-in spot is provided by the outfitter.

 All trips end near Hite Marina, Utah on upper Lake Powell.
 Transportation from the take-out point back to Moab or Green River, Utah is provided by the outfitter.